crybx/learning-bookmarks/compsci.md

 * See [Books](books.md) for free programming and computer science books.
 * [Artificial Intelligence](compsci/ai.md)
 * [Blockchain](compsci/blockchain.md)
 * [Gamified Coding](compsci/gamified-coding.md) - Learn to code by playing games or completing challenges.
-Or play games that involve coding even if you know how to code because you like that kind of thing.
+Or play games that involve coding even if you know how to code (because you like that kind of thing).
 * [Privacy](compsci/privacy.md)
 * [Software Development and Coding](compsci/software-dev.md)

 ## Useful links